Riko Fukumoto

-Riko Fukumoto (福本莉子, Fukumoto Riko), is a Japanese actress and voice actress.
+Riko Fukumoto (Fukumoto Riko) is a Japanese actress and voice actress.
 Her most notable works to date as the lead actress are Love Me, Love Me Not, Even if This Love Disappears From the World Tonight, and A Girl & Her Guard Dog.

 Career

-Riko Fukumkoto was born on November 25, 2000 in Osaka Prefecture.
+Riko Fukumoto was born on November 25, 2000 in Osaka Prefecture.
 She has been attending university since April 2019.

 She began her career in 2016 by winning the Grand Prix at the 8th Toho Cinderella Audition, as well as being awarded a modeling contract by the women's fashion magazine Seventeen sponsored by Shueisha.

 In January 2017, Fukumoto made her first television appearance as a guest in the information variety show Nijiiro Jean.
 Later in November, she published her first photobook intitled First Lover.

 Fukumoto made her debut as a singer with the song "The Girl Who Crosses That Sky", the theme song for the TV anime series Dragon Pilot: Hisone and Masotan where she also voiced the character Natsume Misumi, the show began airing on April 12, 2018.
 She made her on-screen debut in the historical comedy film Flea-Picking Samurai, released on May 18 of the same year.
 In June, she played her first lead role as Kiki in the musical stage play Kiki's Delivery Service.
 In May of the same year, she made her television debut in the drama, The Confidence Man JP.

 On August 14, 2020, Fukumoto starred alongside Takumi Kitamura in the coming of age film Love Me, Love Me Not, she also had a voice cameo as Ayuko in the anime adaptation of the manga of the same name.
 In October of the same year, Fukumoto starred in her first terrestrial television drama series, Escape from the Historical Labyrinth: Real Escape Game x TV Tokyo.

 Fukumoto landed her first lead role in a film in the movie Muscat of Happiness, which was released in May 2021.